 There is considerable well known and documented information concerning rheumatic pain syndromes that is arbitrarily ignored by the very doctors who most often treat the conditions.
 It is bordering on criminal in some cases.

 I do not mean this page to be an assault upon a particular type of doctor.
 I defer back to my usual statement that most doctors do try hard to help and that most do have good morals, ethics and intentions.
 However, as a group, this particular type of doctor has dropped the ball.

 Is this just my judgment?
 Absolutely not!
 It is merely an objective view of a profession that has allowed its prime conditions to grow out of control and ruin the lives of patients worldwide.
-In fact, it is your actual patient stories and survey results which have shaped this editorial opinion.
+In fact, it is your actual patient stories which have shaped this editorial opinion.